sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

 ### Step 2.
 Prepare Working Solution

-**tldr:** For 8 samples and 2 standards, you will need 2mL of working solution, to prepare it in a 1:200 dilution of dye-reagent to buffer, pipette 10uL of Qubit dye-reagent plus 1990uL of Qubit buffer into a 15mL falcon tube, cap & invert to mix.
+**tldr:** For 8 samples and 2 standards, you will need 2mL of working solution, to prepare it in a 1:200 dilution of dye-reagent to buffer, pipette 10uL of Qubit dye-reagent plus 1,990uL of Qubit buffer into a 15mL falcon tube, cap & invert to mix.
 {: .notice--success}

-- [ ] calculate volume of working solution you need
+- [ ] calculate volume of working solution you need --> **( 2 x 190uL ) +  (no. of samples x 199uL)** *(ex.
+2 x 190uL + 8 x 199uL) = 1,972uL round up to 2ml*

   > standard #1 - 190uL working solution, 10uL standard
   >